 The first of the Ten Commandments says: “You shall have no other gods before me.”
 (Things made to be more important than God are termed idolatry.)
 God is very jealous about His position in our lives and has demonstrated that jealousy in the past and I suspect He may do so again.
 Yet it seems to me that first commandment gets violated far too frequently by a great percentage of God’s children — including me.
-Typically we think of family, work or money as candidates for idolatry, but I’ve seen such things as church buildings, music, evangelism even the church congregation itself — the very ministries of God — made to seem more important than God Himself.
+We usually think of family, work or money as candidates for idolatry, but I’ve seen such things as church buildings, music, evangelism even the church congregation itself — the very ministries serving God – made to be more important than God Himself.
 When we do that, we are worshiping the creation instead of the Creator.
 Not good!

 I have written a book entitled “Worshiping Alone”.
 The book is intended to help us put God first in our lives and keep Him there.